SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Foundations of Pattern Matching

-\myparr{(ii) OLAP} queries with \mreg clause~\cite{iso19075-5} perform pattern matching on the rows (\ie tuples) of a table or view.
+Both automata- and tree-based models are covered by our DAG$^b$ model (\S\ref{sec:model}).
+Automata and trees are specific forms of a DAG$^b$.
+Fundamentally, the DAG$^b$ captures the essence of pattern matching: \emph{the state and state transitions}.
+CEP's \emph{selection and consumption policies} determine how many data elements can be skipped to select and if they can be reused~\cite{wu2006high,chakravarthy1994snoop,zimmer1999semantics,cugola2010tesla}.
+In this technical report, we target all the combinations of selection and consumption policies. \tinyskip \myparr{(ii) OLAP} queries with \mreg clause~\cite{iso19075-5} perform pattern matching on the rows (\ie tuples) of a table or view.
 Many platforms have supported this, including Oracle, Apache Flink, Azure Streaming Analytics, Snowflake, and Trino~\cite{findeisen2021, laker2017, paes2019, alves2019, snowflake2021}. \mreg specifies types of rows based on their attribute values and defines a pattern as a regular expression over these types.
 The pattern is then evaluated for a certain partition of the input tuples.
 OLAP systems also specify whether matches may overlap and how the result is constructed per match.
-Common execution models for row pattern matching are based on automata, which are covered by the DAG$^b$ model in \S\ref{sec:model}.
+Common execution models for \mreg pattern matching are based on automata, which are covered by the DAG$^b$ model in \S\ref{sec:model}.
 Depending on the structure of the regular expression, a deterministic or non-deterministic automaton is constructed, which is then used to process tuples while scanning the table or view used as input.

-\myparr{(iii) GraphRAG} enhances the inference capabilities of RAG systems by integrating external knowledge graphs (KG), particularly for rich relationships between entities~\cite{MicrosoftGraphRAG,MicrosoftPrivateData2024}.
+\tinyskip \myparr{(iii) GraphRAG} enhances the inference capabilities of RAG systems by integrating external knowledge graphs (KG), particularly for rich relationships between entities~\cite{MicrosoftGraphRAG,MicrosoftPrivateData2024}.
 As shown in \F\ref{fig:basic_flow}, this is achieved by evaluating the patterns of \emph{regular path queries} on the KG~\cite{DBLP:conf/iclr/SunXTW0GNSG24,DBLP:conf/iclr/LuoLHP24,nguyen-etal-2024-direct}.
-Here, the input of patterns is the tuples of nodes representing entities and the edges that signify semantic relationships between them.
-A pattern specifies a sequence of edges \ie a regular expression over edge labels, to retrieve substructures of complex relations and contextual dependencies encoded in the KG.
-Again, the common execution model is automata-based, searching the edges of KG till accepting states in the automata.
-This is also covered by the DAG$^b$ model defined in \S\ref{sec:model}.
+Here, the input of patterns is the tuples of nodes representing entities and the edges that reflect semantic relationships between them.
+A pattern specifies a sequence of edges \ie a regular expression over edge labels, to retrieve structures of complex relations and contextual dependencies encoded in the KG.
+Again, the common execution model is automata-based, searching the edges of the KG till accepting states in the automata.
+This is also captured by our DAG$^b$ model defined in \S\ref{sec:model}.